-At the start of autumn, I posted Fall Strategies For Nutrition and Fitness where I outlined my seasonal approach to a low-carb/paleo diet.
+At the start of autumn, I posted Fall Strategies For Nutrition and Fitness, where I outlined my seasonal approach to a low-carb/paleo diet.

 The premise is that our bodies have growth and repair cycles, just like the planet.
 During the spring and summer is when the planet grows.
 Long days stimulate carbohydrate cravings and growth.
 The fall is when nature rests and repair begins for the following spring.
 Shorter days will reduce carbohydrate cravings provided you don’t bathe yourself in artificial light after sunset and stimulate repair.